rshelekhov/sso/pkg/jwtauth/README.md

 ## Security Considerations

-- Always use HTTPS for token transmission
+- Always use TLS for gRPC connections
 - Set appropriate token expiration times
 - Use HttpOnly cookies for web applications
-- Keep your JWKS endpoint secure
 - Regularly rotate your signing keys
+- Use appropriate app IDs for service identification

 ## License